Nothing hits the spot better in cold weather than a hot, spiced chai latte!

-The rest of this article will explore the caffeine content of a chai latte in-depth, including how it compares to a cup of coffee.
+The remainder of this article will dive into the caffeine content of a chai latte in-depth, including its comparison to a cup of coffee.

 Does a chai latte have more caffeine than coffee?

-As I mentioned before, the exact caffeine content of any tea or coffee drink can vary significantly depending on the brand and how the beverage is made.
+As I mentioned earlier, the exact caffeine content of any tea or coffee drink can vary significantly depending on the brand and the method of preparation.

-Chai latte can be made in several ways, including traditionally, with a homemade mix of loose black tea and whole spices.
+A chai latte can be made in several ways, including the traditional method, which involves a homemade mix of loose black tea and whole spices.

 It can also be made using concentrates, syrups, tea sachets, and powders.